ryanhugh/searchneu/docs/Services.md

 ### Amazon AWS

 For running the server on an EC2 instance.
-Costs $10 a month for 1CPU 1GB ram server.
+Costs $20 a month for 1CPU 2GB ram server (t2.small).

 ### Amplitude